ibm-cloud-docs/appid/cd-users.md

   ```
   {: codeblock}

 3. With the token that you obtained in step 2, make a POST request to the `cloud-directory/users` endpoint.
+Note that this example uses the email/ password flow.
+You can also use the username/ password flow.

   ```
   curl --X POST "https://{region}.appid.cloud.ibm.com/management/v4/{tenant-ID}/cloud_directory/Users"